-BOARD MEMBERS 2017-18
+BOARD MEMBERS 2018-19

-Laurence Arthur [Executive Board Member]: I work for the Swiss National radio and other French speaking Swiss print media such as Tribune de Genève/24 Heures and Ats which is the Swiss equivalent of AFP.
-Occasionally, I broadcast for Radio Canada.
-I am Swiss, born in Geneva, where I did political science and Arts before being hired as a junior journalist to undertake the official journalist school in Lausanne.
-I worked there full time, in the daily newspaper 24 heures in the economy section.
-Then I decided to make the move to Melbourne and here I am enjoying the local coffee culture, but I am still not convinced about the quality of local cheese, not to mention chocolate!
+Laurence Arthur [Executive Board Member]: Laurence Arthur works for the Swiss National radio and other French speaking Swiss print media, such as Tribune de Genève/24 Heures and Ats which is the Swiss equivalent of AFP.
+Occasionally, she broadcasts for Radio Canada.
+Laurence is Swiss, born in Geneva, where she did Political Science and Arts before being hired as a junior journalist to undertake the official journalist school in Lausanne.
+She worked there full time, in the daily newspaper 24 heures in the economy section.
+Then, she decided to move to Melbourne and, here, she is enjoying the local coffee culture.
+However, she is not convinced yet about the quality of local cheese, not to mention chocolate!

-Thorsten Joses [Executive Board Member]: I am a cameraman / videographer and editor, based in Sydney, Australia.
-I have more than 25 years of worldwide experience in the TV-industry from current affairs to drama and reality.
-I am a member of the Australian Cinematographers Society (ACS) and familiar with pretty much any camera format.
+Thorsten Joses [Executive Board Member]: Thorsten Joses is am a cameraman / videographer and editor, based in Sydney, Australia.
+He has more than 25 years of worldwide experience in the TV-industry from current affairs to drama and reality.
+He is a member of the Australian Cinematographers Society (ACS) and familiar with pretty much any camera format.